tanawadeatharva/BharatVECTO/Documentation/User Manual/3-simulation-models/ADAS_EcoRoll.md

 ### Model Parameters

    - **Allowed underspeed:** Threshold below the target speed the vehicle's velocity may be reduced to during a PCC event (use-case 1 & 2, $v_{neg}$)
-   - **Allowed overspeed:** Threshold above the target speed the vehicle's velocity may reach during a PCC event (use-cae 3)
+   - **Allowed overspeed:** Threshold above the target speed the vehicle's velocity may reach during a PCC event (use-case 3)
    - **PCC enabling velocity:** Only highway sections of the driving cycle with a target velocity greater than or equal to the enabling velocity are considered for PCC events.
    - **Minimum speed:** Minimum vehicle speed for allowing PCC use-case 2
    - **Preview distance use case 1:** Preview distance for use-case 1 PCC events.
 After this distance (estimated) after starting the PCC event the vehicle shall reach the target speed again.